Email FacebookTwitterMenu burgerClose thin

 Broadly speaking, the first step in any legacy planning process is to gather information.
 You’ll want to have a list of all your assets and where they’re kept.
 That can include everything from investment accounts to real estate to insurance policies.

 Next, you will most likely need to seek help from an expert.
 Everyone wants different things out of their life and their legacy, so no two legacy plans will be exactly the same.
 Everyone has a unique financial situation.
-Further, you’re subject to distinct laws and tax rules depending on where you live, if you’re married or have children and how much wealth you have.
+You’re also subject to distinct laws and tax rules depending on where you live, if you’re married or have children, and how much wealth you have.
 Be sure you understand the local, state and federal laws pertaining to probate, taxation and more.

 Tips for Planning Your Legacy

-• Working with a financial advisor is a crucial part of the legacy planning process.
+• Working with a financial advisor can be helpful if you’re starting the legacy planning process.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/bernardbodo, ©iStock.com/monkeybusinessimages, ©iStock.com/PeopleImages